...

 39–47 mpg (6 L/100km) and 21L TankRealistic touring range over 200 miles on one tankFewer fuel stops and more uninterrupted riding time

-Stopping power comes from twin 310mm front discs with radially mounted 4-piston Nissin calipers, and a 240mm rear disc with single-piston calipers.
+Stopping power comes from twin 310mm front discs with radially mounted 4-piston Nissin calipers, and a 240mm single-piston calipers at the rear and centered pads.
 Cornering ABS (through the IMU) is standard.
 This braking setup is identical to the CB1000 Hornet’s, proven to offer strong bite and modulation.
-The 17″ cast-aluminum wheels wear 120/70-17 front and 180/55-17 rear Michelin Road 6 GT tires, chosen for their blend of sporty grip and durability.
+The 17″ cast-aluminum wheels wear 120/70-17 front and 180/55-17 rear Michelin Road 6 GT tires (rubber I have a lot of confidence in), chosen for their blend of sporty grip and durability.

-Ergonomically, the CB1000GT is built for comfort: Seat height (825 mm), with noticeably generous padding thicker than the Hornet’s, high tubular handlebars and revised footpeg positions put the rider in a more upright posture.
-A tall adjustable windshield (5 positions, 81 mm adjustment) and generous bodywork were shaped by CFD to deflect wind cleanly.
-Together with the extra-large (thicker) touring-style seat, handguards and heated grips, these features significantly reduce fatigue on multi-hour rides.
+Add the noticeably generous padding (15mm thicker than the Hornet’s), along with high tubular handlebars and revised footpeg positions, and you get a more naturally upright posture.
+The tall, adjustable windshield (five positions, 81 mm of travel) and the new front bodywork (shaped using CFD airflow simulations to reduce turbulence), work together to deflect wind cleanly.
+Combined with the handguards and heated grips, the CB1000GT’s ergonomics meaningfully reduce fatigue on long days in the saddle.

-Fuel economy is quoted around 47 mpg, and with a 21-litre tank that gives a real-world range in excess of 200 miles under steady cruising.
+Fuel economy is quoted around 39.2 mpg US or 47.1 mpg UK, and with a 21-litre tank that gives a real-world range in excess of 200 miles under steady cruising.

 Availability and Pricing